Food and Nutrition

 Maintaining Excellence and Safeguarding the Taxpayer Investment in Nutrition Programs

 USDA has taken important steps to protect the taxpayer investment in SNAP and make sure the program is there for those who truly need it.
-Over the past six years, USDA has initiated aggressive new tactics to investigate illegal activity and remove bad actors from the program.
+Over the past seven years, USDA has initiated aggressive new tactics to investigate illegal activity and remove bad actors from the program.

 - USDA efforts have resulted in a significant reduction in trafficking-the exchange of SNAP benefits for cash-which was as high as 4% 15 years ago, down to just 1.3% today.